Last updated: September 22, 2019

 6. Analytics and Advertising Tracking Technologies.

 You may choose whether to receive interest-based advertising by submitting opt-outs.
 Some of the advertisers and service providers that perform advertising-related services for us and our partners may participate in the Digital Advertising Alliance (“DAA”) Self-Regulatory Program for Online Behavioral Advertising.
 To learn more about how you can exercise certain choices regarding Interest-based Advertising, visit http://www.aboutads.info/choices, and http://www.aboutads.info/appchoices for information on the DAA’s opt-out program for mobile apps.
 Some of these companies may also be members of the Network Advertising Initiative (“NAI”).
 To learn more about the NAI and your opt-out options for their members, see http://www.networkadvertising.org/choices/.
+You can also opt out of interest-based advertising within mobile apps based on advertising identifiers on your device (for example, through cross-app tracking).
+See the Advertising and Privacy options under your device’s Settings for more information.
 Please be aware that, even if you are able to opt out of certain kinds of interest-based advertising, you may continue to receive other types of ads.
 Opting out only means that those selected members should no longer deliver certain interest-based advertising to you, but does not mean you will no longer receive any targeted content and/or ads (e.g., from other ad networks).
 Slate is not responsible for effectiveness of, or compliance with, any third-parties’ opt-out options or programs or the accuracy of their statements regarding their programs.

 Some web browsers may transmit “do-not-track” signals to the websites with which the user communicates.
 Because of differences in how web browsers incorporate and activate this feature, it is not always clear whether users intend for these signals to be transmitted, or whether they even are aware of them.
 Because there currently is no industry standard concerning what, if anything, websites should do when they receive such signals, Slate currently does not take action in response to these signals.
 For more information on “do-not-track,” visit http://www.allaboutdnt.com.